There are over 13 activities in the Rafting category.

 In a so-called raft, a relatively large, very stable inflatable boat, you navigate wild rivers and cross rapids.
 A raft can be between 3.6 and 5.8 meters long, carry two to twelve people and is made of very robust rubber fabric

-At the beginning of each tour, you will meet your companions and guides.
-They will explain the safety instructions you need to know for safe white water rafting, as well as techniques for holding the paddle, steering and behavior in the boat.
-They will also help you find and put on the right equipment and clothes for your adventure.
-After the instructions and certain exercises, you get in the boat and on the river accompanied by your tour guide.
+At the beginning of each tour you will meet your companions and guides.
+They will explain to you the safety instructions you need to know for safe white water rafting, as well as techniques for holding the paddle, steering and behavior in the boat.
+They will also help you to find and put on the right equipment and clothes for your adventure.
+After the instructions and certain exercises, you will go in the boat and on the river accompanied by your tour guide.

-The safety training you go through before each trip prepares you for this eventuality.
+The safety training you go through before each trip prepares you very well for this eventuality.
 You have several options available to you if you do fall out of the raft.
-First, you should stay calm and try to grab the safety rope hanging on the outside of each raft to get back into the boat with the help of the guide.
-If this is not possible, stretch your legs, lean on your back and let the vest and the river float you.
+First, you should learn to stay calm.
+You should first try to grab the safety rope hanging on the outside of each raft and get back into the boat with the help of the guide.
+If this is not possible, stretch your legs, lean on your back and let the vest and the river carry you.

 Do not try to stand up or swim.
 There is no danger of sinking because of the vest.
 One of the guides on the water will have a chance to pull you out of the water.
 Of course, there is a minimal chance of getting hurt while rafting.
-Statistically, there are 2.1 injuries out of 100,000 trips.
+Statistically, there is one injury for every 2.1 trips out of 100,000 trips

-Safety precautions are very high, so a rafting adventure is a memorable and safe experience for the vast majority of participants!
+Safety precautions are very high, so a rafting adventure is an unforgettable and safe experience for the vast majority of participants!

 The price depends mostly on the route, the river and the level of difficulty.
 Generally, a rafting tour can cost between 50 and 300 CHF.

-The route from Ilanz takes you through the breathtaking nature of the Vorderrhein Valley.
+The route from Ilanz leads you through the breathtaking nature of the Vorderrheintal.
 On this route, fast streams alternate with calm waters, while you can experience the fascination of the "Swiss Grand Canyon".